bartoszlorek/make-bem/README.md

 ```javascript
 .mod(name, name, { name: value, name: predicate }, ...)
 ```
 Adds `modifiers` and returns the same instance.
 The `name` and `value` can be a String or Number.
-Moreover, `predicate` that decides if the corresponding `name` is added to the results can be a Boolean.
+Moreover, `predicate` that decides if the corresponding `name` will be added to the results can be a Boolean.

 ### extra
 ```javascript